DennisvHulten/M.auretenra_monostand_diversity/README.md

 ![](Images/image18.png)

 Most appropriate threshold for Major lineages seems to be the Average threshold dictated by poppr pictured in Blue in the graph above.
-Important notice: the purple line indicates the genetic similarity of the replicate pair with the highest

 ![](Images/image30.png)